redis/go-redis/README.md

 ### Advanced Configuration

-go-redis supports extending the CLIENT SETNAME command to allow for custom client identification.
-This feature enables community members to append their own suffixes to the client name, facilitating a deeper understanding of Redis usage patterns.
+go-redis supports extending the client identification phase to allow projects to send their own custom client identification.

 #### Default Client Identification

-By default, go-redis automatically sets the client library name and version during the connection process.
-This behavior ensures that the Redis server is aware of the client's identity, which is crucial for monitoring, debugging, and analytics.
+By default, go-redis automatically sends the client library name and version during the connection process.
+This feature is available in redis-server as of version 7.2.
+As a result, the command is "fire and forget", meaning it should fail silently, in the case that the redis server does not support this feature.

 #### Disabling Identity Verification

-For use cases where connection identity verification is not required or needs to be explicitly disabled, go-redis provides the `DisableIdentity` configuration option.
-This option can be particularly useful in environments where Redis servers do not support `client setinfo`.
+When connection identity verification is not required or needs to be explicitly disabled, a DisableIdentity configuration option exists.

 To disable verification, set the `DisableIdentity` option to `true` in the Redis client options: